claranet-it/it-portfolio-manager-backend/README.md

 npm run prepare
 ```

-then copy the content of `pre-commit-dist` into `.husky/pre-commit`
+then copy the content of `pre-commit.dist` into `.husky/pre-commit`

 ## Use Cases